 Our stress testing results in pro forma capital ratios that include specific assumptions regarding capital actions that are prescribed by the Dodd-Frank Act stress test rule3 (Dodd-Frank capital actions).
-The Dodd-Frank capital actions assume common stock dividend payments are maintained at the quarterly average dollar amount the Company operated in for the period Q2 2016 through Q1 2017 plus common stock dividends attributable to issuances related to expensed employee compensation or in connection with a planned merger or acquisition.
+The Dodd-Frank capital actions assume common stock dividend payments are maintained at the Company's quarterly average dollar amount for the period Q2 2017 through Q1 2018 plus common stock dividends attributable to issuances related to expensed employee compensation or in connection with a planned merger or acquisition.
 In practice, if this Scenario were to occur, the Company would take capital conservation actions mandated by internal policy, which include changes in common stock dividend payments.

-We performed our stress test by projecting losses and related provision, revenue, expense and capital ratios under the Scenario using models and methodologies developed or selected by the Company, except where the assumptions, practices or methodologies were specifically prescribed by rules or instructions published by the Federal Reserve4.
+We performed our stress test by projecting balance sheet changes, losses and related provision, revenue, expense, and capital ratios under the Scenario using models and methodologies developed or selected by the Company, except where the assumptions, practices or methodologies were specifically prescribed by rules or instructions published by the Federal Reserve4.
 Because we employ models and methodologies developed by us, our results will differ, potentially significantly, from projections that the Federal Reserve will make for Wells Fargo as part of conducting its own Dodd-Frank Act stress test using the same Scenario.
-In addition, the stress test results summarized in this Report are not comparable to the results of other stress tests performed by the Company in the past due to a number of factors, including the uniqueness of the scenarios used to prepare each stress test is performed, and the evolving risk quantification methodologies and regulatory capital frameworks that may be applicable to each stress test.
+In addition, the stress test results summarized in this Report are not comparable to the results of other stress tests performed by the Company in the past due to a number of factors, including the uniqueness of the scenarios used to prepare each stress test is performed, differences in the Federal Reserve's RWA assumptions compared to the Company's assumptions, differences in capital actions assumptions, and the evolving risk quantification methodologies and regulatory capital frameworks that may be applicable to each stress test.